HOW MY HEAD GOT IN THE TIGER'S MOUTH

 When I was 15 years old, I had been reading Siddhartha by Hermann Hesse late into the night.
 I had just finished the book.
 I was upstairs alone in my parents house.
 I had just put down the book, when a trap door seemed to open above my head and a flood of liquid bliss poured down over my being while a strong and overwhelming ascending current rose through my body.
 In the midst of this light and energy I had visions of India and a cave and a holy man who I now realized by the picture in that bookstore was Ramana Maharshi.

 Perhaps that was when the tiger first took my head, that night upstairs in my house in Takoma Park, Maryland.
-Perhaps it had taken my head in another life and this was but a strong shaking.
+Perhaps it had been in another life and this was but a strong shaking.
 Either way, it changed the orientation of my life.
-I wrote a letter to my parents telling them that I loved them and that I would be OK, packed a knapsack and left home that night and started to wander like a sadhu amongst the hippies in 1960’s America.
+I wrote a letter to my parents telling them that I loved them and that I would be OK, packed a knapsack and left home that night, and started to wander like a sadhu amongst the wild mountains and hippies in 1960’s America.

-Now, back in Tamil Nadu, there I was, at the end of my first trip to India, It was early morning and I was sitting on my porch in Mahabalipuram looking out towards the Indian Ocean.
-I was on the phone with Chris, telling him I was planning on coming to Tiruvannamalai to visit him, Before I visited Thanjuvur to see the Nadi readers, I wanted to visit the ashram of Ramana Maharshi.
+Now, back in Tamil Nadu (where Ramana Maharshi had spent his life), I was at the end of my first trip to India, It was early morning and I was sitting on my porch in Mahabalipuram looking out towards the Indian Ocean.
+I was on the phone with my friend Chris, telling him I was planning on coming to Tiruvannamalai to visit him before I visited Thanjuvur to see the Nadi readers.
+I had always wanted to visit the ashram of Ramana Maharshi.

-As we were talking, all of a sudden, a massive tidal wave came in.
+As we were talking, all of a sudden, I heard the rushing of water and the banging of things into buildings as a massive tidal wave came in.
 I shouted to Chris that the whole Indian Ocean was pouring onto the land and ‘This may be it’.
 Thinking I was about to die, I hung up the phone.
 I heard women screaming and the huge massive sound of the Indian Ocean sweeping inland, carrying all sorts of things with it that were banging into the building I was in.
 The people downstairs were screaming, they were trapped in their room by the onrushing ocean and could not get out.
 I immediately began to wrap up my computer in plastic bags and made ready to jump into the waters to be swept inland rather than die in my room from the quickly rising waters.
 After only minutes, I came back out on my porch and was about to climb over the rail and jump into the onrushing waters.
 Then, as I put my leg over the railing, I noticed that the ocean was not rising anymore.
 It had come up about 15ft.
 There were no more sounds from downstairs.
 The waters stayed there for several minutes and then slowly started to recede.
 That was the end of my last trip to India.
-I left the coast, went inland and then flew back to America.
+I left the coast, went inland, and then flew back to America.

 Tsunami seen from my porch with water on the way out